Siameseguy/unite-us/README.md

 Tests mainly consist of making mock calls to the API and making sure they are set to state.

+## Issues

+When the form is submitted and if there is a server error, the red overlay appears because of the Errorboundary component.
+After doing research I found that this error only occurs in development and not in production.
+To get rid of the overlay, just click on the 'x' in the top right corner to see result of the error.

 ## Libraries Used

 - create-react-app